 To effectively achieve electric mobility, it is vital to have a network of recharging points to enable progress in the use of electric vehicles and the development of all the areas surrounding this sector.
 As a result of this need, a new business model is emerging around charging infrastructures.
 This new market did not exist until now.

-As a company specialising in energy, Conacon Sando has carried out energy efficiency works in various fields, including charging points, and provides maintenance services for charging points for electric vehicles..
+As a company specializing in energy, Sando Conservación y Energía has carried out energy efficiency projects in various sectors, including charging stations, and provides maintenance services for electric vehicle charging stations.
 These projects include the island network of electric vehicle charging points on the island of La Gomera and the medium-voltage supply installations in Laguna Grande.
 As well as various tenders carried out for public and private organisations.

-Aware of the potential of the deployment of plug-in electric vehicles (CEPV) to achieve the commitments set for 2050 by the European Union and the Spanish government, Conacon Sando offers specialised solutions such as installing electric chargers.
+Recognizing the potential of the rollout of plug-in electric vehicles (PEVs) to help meet the 2050 targets set by the European Union and the Spanish government, Sando Conservación y Energía offers specialized solutions such as the installation of electric vehicle chargers.
 Through Power Purchase Agreements (PPA) with electricity distributors and retailers, we have established, operated and maintained dozens of electric vehicle charging points that can be connected to a 100% renewable electricity supply.

 recharging points for plug-in electric vehicles